Good news: Benifuuki tea could be the key to unlocking relief from the discomfort of MCAD!

 Unfortunately, the side effects of using diphenhydramine are often not much better than those caused by the disease itself.
-Ranging from dizziness to digestive issues and drowsiness, the treatment may feel conflated with side effects from the disease.
+Ranging from dizziness to digestive issues and drowsiness, the treatment may feel conflated with side effects from the disease itself.

-There are many reasons to choose a more holistic approach to alleviating the symptoms of a serious disease.
-Freeing oneself from the obligation to more traditional medicine may be the right choice for you if you're looking to be kind to your body and not exacerbate any of the already serious symptoms you are experiencing due to your disease.
+There are many reasons to choose a more holistic approach to lessening the symptoms of a serious disease.
+Freeing yourself from the pressure to use more traditional medicine may be the right choice for you.
+Especially if you're looking to be kind to your body and not exacerbate any of the already serious symptoms you're dealing with!

-In order to cultivate mass amounts of these effective catechins in the Benifuuki cultivar, strains are fermented and stored for at least 3 months.
-The powerful plant is, therefore, most effective if digested toward the end of its lifespan.
+To cultivate mass amounts of these effective catechins in the Benifuuki cultivar, strains are fermented and stored for at least three months.
+That means this powerful plant is most effective if digested toward the end of its lifespan.

-However, it is warned that because there are such large amounts of catechins present within the Benifuuki strain, the tea should not be consumed on an empty stomach.
-It should also not be allowed to steep in hot work for long periods of time before consumption, as the plant’s toxicity levels could possibly increase.
+But because there are such large amounts of catechins within the Benifuuki strain, it shouldn't be consumed on an empty stomach.
+It should also not be allowed to steep in hot water for long periods of time before consumption, as the plant’s toxicity levels could possibly increase.